Anti-racism resources: Continuing the focus

 Winston Clements is a specialist in Diversity and Inclusion with an emphasis on unconscious bias, inclusive leadership, recruitment and selection.
 He is passionate about supporting the world’s leading organisations to deliver cultural change that is truly inclusive.

 There is now recognition that it is our collective responsibility to challenge and dismantle racism in all its forms and at all levels.
 “Not being racist” is no longer acceptable and we are seeing a shift towards being “anti-racist.”
 People are marching and educating themselves on racism, whilst leaders are ensuring that bias is being addressed in the workplace.
 But we have been here before.
-The Brixton riots in the 80s, The Los Angeles riots in the 90s, as well as several incidents in the U.S and globally in the past decade.
-Therefore, much more work is needed in order to embed sustainable change, otherwise we will end up with another false dawn.
+The Brixton riots in the 80s, the Los Angeles riots in the 90s, as well as several incidents in the U.S and globally in the past decade.
+Therefore, much more work is needed to embed sustainable change, otherwise we will end up with another false dawn.

 We all have the opportunity to make positive change in our communities and workplaces.
-Inspired by Black History Month, the consultants at EW Group have curated some of the resources that have helped them to better understand how racism works.
+The consultants at EW Group have curated some of the resources that have helped them to better understand how racism works.
 Our list includes TV shows, films, books, and voices exploring racism.
 Check back on this blog as we add more resources which have helped us.
 Read, share, and let us know your recommendations so that what we can continue to add to this list.

 - Explained: The Racial Wealth Gap.
 Systemic inequality.
 This episode of Explained looks at the financial wealth gap based on race in America.
 You can watch the full episode below.

 - Stephen: The Murder That Changed a Nation.
 Crime.
 This BBC three-part series investigates the failings of the Met Police in bringing justice to Stephen Lawrence’s family after he his racially motivated murder at a London bus stop in 1993.

 - Black History Matters.
 Sport.
-BBC Sport will recognise this Black History Month by releasing a series celebrating the achievements of black athletes in British sport.
+BBC Sport have recognised Black History Month by releasing a series celebrating the achievements of black athletes in British sport.